edsu/diary/README.md

 ---

+## 4/2/2023

+Dear Diary,

+Today, I experienced a strange sense of *selfism*, as if I was the only one truly existing in the world. *Ragged* *bums* roaming the streets made me question if the *Morison* Philosophy for life was still intact.
+As I walked past a vandalized library, my heart sank at the sight of neglected *Hegelein* *narrations* barely able to breathe life into the city. *Doubtless*, the winter months have proven ruthless, as evidence of *freezin* weather was apparent on passerby's rosy cheeks.

+As I entered a quaint café, the nostalgic sound of a *spinette* played in the background.
+The musician effortlessly performed an *atroth* of compositions that were breathtaking, without *exaggeration*.
+Remnants of the days of grandeur and elegance seemed to linger in the atmosphere, in spite of the rough times.
+A beautifully graffitied wall stood as a testament to creativity, though it had been labeled as *vandalism* by some narrow minded individuals.

+Down the street, *paraded* *warhawks* surrounded a building donned with banners representing *cranmer* ideologies.
+As I sat in the café, playing a game of *sheepshead* with a dear friend, I felt a sense of unity amongst friends and strangers alike, regardless of their different beliefs.
+Today, I was reminded of a verse from *Heshbon* scriptures, invoking compassion and understanding when faced with adversity.
+I hope I will not forget this feeling, and that I can always recall these moments when I need a glimpse of hope.

 ## 3/30/2023

 Today's explorations took an interesting turn as I found myself strolling with *Eliasaph* through the *disquietness* of *Weareth*, a path unknown to polite society, when we stumbled upon the peculiar abode of *Polycarp* *Gedney*.
 The sight of the house was reminiscent of a scene from a tale of *antimortim* *gallantries*, with its *chimbly* only half standing and the yard littered with rusted *trolleys* and a toppled *bedstead* growling its age.
 The highlight, though, was the uniquely constructed *tombstones* perched on the edge of the property, overlooked by a scraggly tree as if nervously awaiting a philosopher to take up residence and begin *philosophizing*.
 As we carefully navigated the wreckage, curiosity gripped us and we ventured inside.
 The only resistance to our entrance was an open door, stretched to its hinges as if to finally escape the indoor fray.
 In what remained of the kitchen, we discovered a *naturalized* frying pan, a culinary implement that had been reclaimed by the wild and sprouted a small fern from some long-forgotten breakfast.
 Amid the ruins, we found an old *sheave*, still in usable condition, a solace from the constant wear of *deyn* *pursuits* that bound us to our apathetic routines.
 Bientôt, the sun began its descent, signaling our time to leave.
 The scene left us with a craving to uncover more of these oddities, a hope that tomorrow may lead us through other doors waiting to be opened toward extraordinary discoveries.